 - Volunteering to help with land restoration in the field (we make workdays fun!), or serving as a land steward for an OCT property.
 Or lending their expertise to OCT’s committee work.

 While larger donations are key to funding our work and programs, membership dues are a mainstay of our financial support.
 Just as important, a large, diverse, and engaged membership is the foundation of a healthy and responsive organization.
 Every member counts!

 The fine print: Our membership year begins on July 1.
 Anyone who makes a donation of $50 or more in a given year automatically becomes a member.
-Dues must be received by June 30 to cast a vote at the Annual Meeting in August.
+Dues must be received before our Annual Meeting in August to cast a vote.
 Use the button below to easily begin or renew your membership!

 We look forward to welcoming you as a member of the Orleans Conservation Trust!